himiDias/CookieClicker-Optimal-Autobuy/README.md

 Following Repository contains the JS code for a web script which can be applied to the Cookie Clicker web game by using the TamperMonkey web extension.

+## To do list:

+- Calculate cookies per unit price for each building

+- Find optimal upgrade

+- Automatically update the optimal building

+- Repeat process

 ## Notes For Future Adjustments

-- <bold><strong>Need to handle how to extract the number from the string, could use regex.
-Must be done immediately before continuing</strong><bold>

 - <bold><strong>Issue with big number multiplation, leaving a small decimal at the end.
 Must be fixed before calculation begins</strong></bold>